Almost everyone knows that for the majority of jobs, you need a clean criminal history.

 Pet groomers do need a bit of training and some certifications to increase their chances of getting hired.

-Training will help you hone your skills as well as teaching you the best grooming technique for each animal breed.
+Training will help you hone your skills as well as teach you the best grooming technique for each animal breed.

 Many pet groomers specialize in grooming just one breed of dogs as this can increase their earnings.